keremoktar/keremoktar.github.io/docs/intuition.md

 #### Why should this human-intuitive-definition turn out to be so useful?

 This is a nice puzzle for psychology.
 Probably because a human that drew useless inferences in simple cases would not survive.
-These kinds of arguments are called ‘dutch-book’ arguments.[^3] There is also something deeply unsatisfying about those, but that is a story for another time…
+These kinds of arguments are called ‘dutch-book’ arguments.[^4] There is also something deeply unsatisfying about those, but that is a story for another time…

 [^1]: See [modal logic](https://en.wikipedia.org/wiki/Modal_logic).
 [^2]: Some even think that the origins of reasoning itself emerge from argumentation [(Mercier & Sperber, 2011)](https://doi.org/10.1017/S0140525X10000968).
 Seems unlikely, but interesting.
+[^3]: Queen Nefertari Playing Senet, ca. 1279-1213 B.C; from Nefertari's tomb.
+It turns out that Chess is more easily traced back to an Indian game called Chaturanga, but I like this picture.
-[^3]: These [arguments](https://plato.stanford.edu/entries/dutch-book/) are also used as evolutionary arguments for Bayesian approaches to cognition.
+[^4]: These [arguments](https://plato.stanford.edu/entries/dutch-book/) are also used as evolutionary arguments for Bayesian approaches to cognition.

 ---